wizcamp/wizcamp-realms-demo/session-guides/SESSION-02.md

 ### Step 2: Use the variant prop in SplashScreen

-Pass the `variant` prop to specify which button style to use, demonstrating how props control component appearance.
+Pass the `variant` prop to specify which button style to use.

 **File:** `src/components/SplashScreen.jsx`